vitessio/website/content/en/docs/reference/features/transport-security-model.md

 * Immediate Caller ID: It represents the secure client identity when it enters the Vitess side:
   - It is a single string representing the user connecting to Vitess (VTGate).
   - It is authenticated by the transport layer used.
-  - It is can be used by the Vitess TableACL feature.
+  - It can be used by the Vitess TableACL feature.
 * Effective Caller ID: It provides detailed information on the individual caller process:
-  - It contains more information about the caller: principal, component, or sub-component.
+  - It contains more information about the caller: principal, component, and sub-component.
   - It is provided by the application layer.
   - It is not authenticated.
   - It is exposed in query logs.
-Enabling it to be used to debug issues like the source of a slow query.
+Enabling it can be useful for debugging issues like the source of a slow query.

 ## gRPC Transport